-As an advocacy and government relations organisation AACS represents the interests of member schools to government on a range of issues that impact on the delivery of authentic Christian education in Australia.
+As an advocacy and government relations organisation AACS represents the interests of member schools on a range of issues that impact on the delivery of authentic Christian education in Australia.
 At the core of our work is conveying our views and lobbying for change in relation to legislation, educational policies, budget initiatives and the administration of government programmes.
 Our work involves visits to politicians and bureaucrats, submissions to parliamentary inquiries, appearances before parliamentary committee hearings as well as negotiations with peak bodies.

 Provided below are a summary of recent inquiries and submissions made by AACS on behalf of member schools.